kevlu8/int0x80.ca/blogs/chessengines/2-recursion.md

 		if (score <= -MATING) score++; // This is very important!
 		// If we find a checkmate, we want the engine to prefer faster mates.
 		// By subtracting 1 from a winning score, we ensure that the engine prefers mates in fewer moves (or tries to survive as long as possible).
+		// The MATING constant is usually set to MATE - MAX_DEPTH, where MATE is a large constant like 30000.

 		if (score > best) {
 			best = score; // Update the best score if we found a better one